 1) Understanding the competitive rivalry in the market

 The Diamond Model helps the companies in the highly effective and efficient manner to study the direct and indirect competition in the market.
-Right from who are they, how many of them are there, what is the quality of their products and services offered, what is their level of customer service and the overall experience, what is their pricing strategy, what is their sales strategy, and what is their marketing strategy along with their future plans in pipeline plus the nature and features of their products offered.
+Right from who are they, how many of them are there, what is the quality of their products and services offered, what is their level of customer service and the overall experience, what is their pricing strategy, what is their sales strategy, and what is their market strategy along with their future plans in pipeline plus the nature and features of their products offered.

 If the level of competition is very high and intense, then the company needs to be quite aggressive in its approach by coming up with the products that are novel in the ideation and innovative in nature, come up with price cuts by giving discounts to the customers, plan, design, and execute path-breaking marketing and promotional strategies, and offer the best level of customer service experience.
 All this helps in retaining the existing customers converting them into the loyal ones and attract the new set of customers as well resulting in the overall growth and development of the company.